ESA-WEED-project/eo_processing/README.md

         Note: if set to None, no masking is applied and the PlanetScope data is used as is.

 apply_cloud_mask : bool = True
-        if True, the Sentinel-2 data is masked for clouds (based on Sentinel-2 QA band).
+        if True, the Sentinel-2 or PlanetScope data is masked for clouds (based on Sentinel-2 QA band).
         If False, no masking is applied but the mask band is still created and added to the cube.
         Note: no effect when 'mask_scl_dilation' parameter is set to None.